Genetic counsellors help patients and their families understand and make informed decisions about a range of genetic conditions

 - Jobs are available in most areas of the UK, usually in medium-sized or large hospitals.
 However, there's only a relatively small number of jobs available and you may need to relocate to increase your chances of career progression.

 There are three qualification routes available to become a genetic counsellor in the UK.
-One option is to take a Masters in genetic counselling accredited by the Genetic Counselling Registration Board (GCRB) - either the MSc Genomic Counselling at Cardiff University, the MSc Genetic & Genomic Counselling at the University of Glasgow or the MSc Genomic Medicine at the University of Manchester.
+One option is to take a Masters in genetic counselling accredited by the Genetic Counselling Registration Board (GCRB).
 For an up-to-date list of courses, see GCRB-accredited courses.

-After completing the course, you'll typically work in a Band 6 pre-registration genetic counsellor post in a genetics service for two years and will then be eligible to submit an intention to register as a genetic counsellor with the GCRB.
+After completing the course, you'll typically work in a Band 6 pre-registration genetic counsellor post in a genetics service for two years under the supervision of an experienced GCRB-registered genetic counsellor.
+You'll then be eligible to submit an intention to register as a genetic counsellor through the GCRB.
+The register is maintained by the Academy for Healthcare Science (AHCS), which is accredited by the Professional Standards Authority for Health and Social Care (PSA) on an annual basis.

-A second option is open to professionally-qualified and registered nurses or midwives with previous senior experience, who have completed training in counselling skills and human genetics.
-As with the Masters route, you'll be expected to work in a Band 6 pre-registration genetic counsellor post for two years, after which you'll be able to submit an application to register with the GCRB.
+A third option is open to professionally qualified and registered nurses or midwives with previous senior experience, who have completed training in counselling skills and human genetics.
+As with the Masters route, you'll be expected to work in a Band 6 pre-registration genetic counsellor post for two years, after which you'll be able to apply to register with the GCRB.

 You'll need to have: